Here's what it's like when President Obama gets mad

 Once they arrived at the campaign office, Obama asked for a private room so that he could have a meeting with Love.

-With a calm and “even and firm” voice, Obama began: “Listen, Reggie, I think you’re a great guy.
+With a clam and ‘even and firm’ voice Obama began, “Listen, Reggie, I think you’re a great guy.
 But, (Obama paused and leaned forward) if you’re not up to doing this job, I can get someone else to do it.
-You have one job and if I have to worry about all this stuff, then you’re not making it easy for me to do my job.
+You have one job and if I have to worry about all this stuff, then you’re not making it easy for me to do my job.”

 “Get your act together, Reggie.
 Help me do my job,” he said as he rose from the table and walked out of the room.